JHR25/CS-1530-Final-Project/README.md

 6. Follow the link provided in your terminal to the webpage.

 # How to use Subscription Manager
-1.In order to run susbscription manager simply start by typing a valid name and bank account in the corresponding fields.
+1. In order to run susbscription manager simply start by typing a valid name and bank account in the corresponding fields.
   The following are valid bank accounts and users that Subscription Manager can access.
   -Name: Chris Bank Account: test
   -Name: Alice Bank Account: test